Kyriosity/read-write/README+/pencraft/README+/quotes/README+/inspirational.md

 _Andres Freund_, a programmer who occasionally found out the [XZ Utils backdoor](https://en.wikipedia.org/wiki/XZ_Utils_backdoor), in <a href="https://www.nytimes.com/2024/04/03/technology/prevent-cyberattack-linux.html">NYT inteview</a>, 2024.<sup>🙋</sup>

 <sup>🙋</sup> <sub>Media had hyperbolized it to a "century cyberattack".
-Though being tricky and longly planned it was far off to infiltrate most "distros", required many conditions to coincide and would manifest itself soon.</sub>
+Though being tricky and longly planned, it was far off to infiltrate most "distros", required many conditions to coincide, and would manifest itself soon.</sub>

 \_________________________________</details>

 <details><summary><ins>&nbsp;...and <b>... to quote&nbsp;</b></ins>❗</summary>&nbsp;

 > **I always have a quotation for everything.
 It saves original thinking.**\
-_Dorothy L. Sayers_ (1893-1957), novelist, translator and critic
+_Dorothy L. Sayers_ (1893-1957), novelist, translator, and critic
 </details>

 \___________\